BMX Racer's Guide to Whisper Transcription

 brew install ffmpeg

-Models are downloaded automatically on first use and cached to ~/.cache/whisper/.
+Models download on first use and are cached in ~/.cache/whisper/.

 Basic Transcription